 Price: $29 (no subscription)

-The AirTag is not technically a GPS tracker -- it uses Bluetooth and Apple's massive Find My network of over a billion devices.
-In urban areas, this crowd-sourced approach works remarkably well.
-In rural areas, coverage drops significantly.
+The AirTag isn't technically a GPS tracker.
+It uses Bluetooth and Apple's massive Find My network of over a billion devices.
+In dense urban areas, this crowd-sourced method works surprisingly well.
+But here's the thing.
+In rural areas, coverage drops to zero.
+I clipped this on Benny during a camping trip, and he was completely off the grid within minutes.

 Buy the Apple AirTag on Amazon